 Heat transfer printing, on the other hand, is a much cheaper printing method to get started with.
 You can find a decent heat transfer printer for under $500, and the additional equipment you need is relatively inexpensive.
 The average startup cost of heat transfer printing is between $500 and $1000.

 On the other hand, heat transfer printing uses an inkjet printer and transfer paper.
 The heat transfer ink is then moved onto the garment using a heat press.
-And because the ink is not dye-based, it doesn't penetrate the fabric as well, resulting in a less vibrant and less durable print.
+And because the ink is not dye-based, it also doesn't penetrate the fabric, resulting in a less vibrant and less durable print.
 Heat transfer printing results in getting a print layer on top of your t-shirt and not merging into it.

 As we mentioned before, sublimation printing is only compatible with certain materials.
 For sublimation to work, the material must be made of polyester, polymer, or PVC.
 This limits the types of materials you can use for sublimation.